venuduggireddy/vfdademo/README.md

 Grunt Scripts :
 Grunt Scripts support the continuous integration, multiple tasks were designed and made available to Jenkins.
-The implementation of tasks relies on a number of dependencies that can be loaded and installed using the following commands : npm install grunt-contrib-copy --save-dev        // install contrib-copy npm install grunt-contrib-clean --save-dev       // install contrib-clean npm install grunt-contrib-compress --save-dev    // install contrib-compress npm install grunt-mocha-test --save-dev          //install contrib-test
+The implementation of tasks relies on a number of dependencies that can be loaded and installed using the following commands :
+ <code>npm install grunt-contrib-copy --save-dev</code>        // install contrib-copy
+npm install grunt-contrib-clean --save-dev       // install contrib-clean npm install grunt-contrib-compress --save-dev    // install contrib-compress npm install grunt-mocha-test --save-dev          //install contrib-test